microsoft/react-native-devblog/README.md

 - merge to main will always only create a draft to review in WordPress.
 - any edits to the post in DevBlogs will not be synced back to GitHub.
 - author username as seen in WordPress, not GitHub ID
+- on main, you need to do a one-commit-per-one-blog strategy (you can checkout the history for examples): the GH->WP tool doesn't work when you push multiple files in the same commit

 For any further questions reach out to the editorial team.